Jobs for a Change: Jobs for a Change Festival, 10 June 1984

 The event took place over 12 hours on a Sunday on a long stretch of the South Bank, taking in County Hall, the Royal Festival Hall, the Queen Elizabeth Hall, the National Film Theatre, the National Theatre, the GLC car park and Jubilee Gardens.

 The music was presented from two stages.
 There were also theatrical groups, films and talks on film by, among others, director Ken Loach, and interviews with the actors from Alan Bleasdale's tough black comedy Boys from the Blackstuff.
-There were also a large number of stalls manned by community groups and other external organisations; an exhibition of the GLC's work; speeches and a five-hour rolling debate about jobs and employment in the council chamber of County Hall.
+There were also a large number of stalls staffed by community groups and other external organisations; an exhibition of the GLC's work; speeches and a five-hour rolling debate about jobs and employment in the council chamber of County Hall.

 The atmosphere of County Hall must have been a shock for those who knew the place.
 Throughout the day, it "swarmed with young punks, skinheads, Rastafarians and a host of other Londoners.
 They camped on the grand staircase (in the past reserved for VIPs only) and in the wood-panelled corridors of the Principal Floor".
-At one point during the rolling debate, the council chamber was given over to speeches by miners’ wives, including Anne Scargill, wife of miners’ leader Arthur Scargill.
+At one point during the rolling debate, the council chamber was given over to speeches by miners' wives, including Anne Scargill, wife of miners' leader Arthur Scargill.

 The festival's music was provided by a huge array of artists that included The Smiths, Billy Bragg, Hank Wangford, The Redskins, Aswad, Mari Wilson, Misty in Roots and Ivor Cutler.
 They were chosen because they were known to be supportive of the cause, either through their songs or in comments to the press, or because they were simply willing to appear under the Jobs for a Change banner.
 A few wrote political music.
 With the aim of creating a culturally diverse mix, Hollingsworth brought in black artists from the US and Africa, including the American poet, singer and writer Gil Scott-Heron and several who had never appeared in London before.

-One of the bands was the socialist a cappella group, The Flying Pickets, whose debut single Only You was the 1983 Christmas No.1 and, oddly enough, Margaret Thatcher's favourite record.
+One of the bands was the socialist a cappella group, The Flying Pickets, whose debut single "Only You" was the 1983 Christmas No.1 and, oddly enough, Margaret Thatcher's favourite record.
 A few weeks earlier, Hollingsworth got the band to write a song called Give us Jobs, Jobs, Jobs for a Change, sung like a barber-shop quartet and with the speaking voice of GLC leader Ken Livingstone.
 A vinyl disc of the piece was distributed inside Time Out magazine the week before to promote the festival.